adscorp100/mdhomecarebuild/src/content/blog/ndis-functional-capacity-assessment-questions.md

 - Understanding the types of questions in advance helps you prepare and provide comprehensive information during your assessment.

 ## Purpose of NDIS Functional Capacity Assessments
-Functional capacity assessments (FCAs) serve several important purposes in the NDIS process:
+Functional capacity assessments (FCAs) serve several important purposes in the NDIS process.
+For a complete overview of the entire process, see our [ultimate guide to Functional Capacity Assessments](/blog/functional-capacity-assessment-ultimate-guide-2025).

 - Determining eligibility for NDIS support
 - Identifying specific functional impacts of your disability